 This is an opportunity to ensure the legislation is clear and unambiguous.
 This will make it easier for users to understand what is required and implement export requirements.

-The wording of a number of specific provisions require further consideration.
+The wording of a number of specific provisions requires further consideration.

-Provisions will also be deleted or added where necessary to ensure the meat rules are fit for purpose and correct.
+Provisions will continue to be refined to ensure they are fit for purpose and correct.

 Clear and consistent definitions